 Through Transitions, social workers and nurses from Sharp regularly visit patients in their homes to explain what they can expect in their final years, help them make end-of-life plans, and teach them how to better manage their diseases.
 Physicians track the patients’ health and scrap unnecessary medications.
 Unlike in hospice care, patients don’t need to have a prognosis of six months or less and can continue getting treatment for their diseases.

 Before the Transitions program started, the only option for many of its patients in a health crisis was to call 911 and be rushed to the emergency room.
 Now, they have round-the-clock access to the program’s nurses, just a phone call away.
 “Transitions is for just that point where people are starting to realize they can see the end of the road,” said San Diego physician Dan Hoefer, one of the creators of the program.
-“We are trying to help them through that process so it’s not filled with chaos.”“At this point in the patient’s life, we should be bringing health care to the patient, not the other way around,” said Jeremy Hogan, a neurologist at Sharp.
+“We are trying to help them through that process so it’s not filled with chaos.”

 The chaos for patients and the expense for Medicare that programs like Transitions seek to address is likely to grow in coming years—10,000 Baby Boomers turn sixty-five every day, and many of them have multiple chronic diseases.
 Transitions was among the first of its kind when it started ten years ago, but several such programs, formally known as “home-based palliative care,” have since opened around the country.
 They are part of a broader push to improve people’s well-being and reduce spending through better coordination of care and more treatment outside hospital walls.

 Health policymakers increasingly recognize that to control health care costs, they must target the sickest patients.
 About a quarter of all Medicare spending for beneficiaries sixty-five and older is to treat people in their last year of life, according to a report by the Kaiser Family Foundation.